American History: An Introduction

 Overview

-A sample course outline would include the following topics:
+A sample course outline may include the following topics.

-Specific evaluation criteria will be provided by the instructor at the beginning of the semester and will vary according to the instructor’s assessment of appropriate evaluation methods.
+The value of each assessment and evaluation, expressed as a percentage of the final grade, will be listed in the course outline distributed to students at the beginning of the term.
+Specific evaluation criteria will vary according to the instructor’s assessment of appropriate evaluation methods.

 An example of one evaluation scheme: